-The first, which I found to be surprisingly prevalent in the forums, is NA, or New Adult.
-In other words, books about college students.
-Some editors are getting into this fad, but it's a new, recent thing that's come up.
+The first, which I found to be surprisingly prevalent in the forums, is New Adult (NA).
+These are books about college students like me!
+Some editors are getting into this fad, but it's a recent thing that's come up.
 No one's quite sure if it's going to take off.
-My friend juliathewritergirl is anti-NA.
+My best writing friend juliathewritergirl is anti-NA.
 I'm so caught off-guard by it, I don't know what to think.
 Maybe it's a cool idea.
-Maybe college students should just stick to YA or regular adult novels.
+Maybe college students should just stick to YA or adult novels.
 Who knows?

-The second was just a brief mention by some editors in a live chat, this being that they wish there was a "tween" label, because the line between MG and YA makes things difficult at times.
-For example, 13 is a no-no age for writers because of the line.
-But, booksellers aren't on board with that.
+The second was just a brief mention by some editors in a live chat, this being that they wish there was a "tween" label, because the line between MG and YA can be difficult at times.
+For example, 13 is a no-no age for writers right now.
 Sad days.

 COOL QUOTE: On Characters